Cinnamon3D/Openbox-Config/README.md

-My configs for Openbox, I3wm, and any other WM I add
+My configs install script for openbox on debian